EnergyBazaar/H4C_EB_Island/README.md

 1. Make the smart contract for the households and devices
 2. Make the smart contract for the utilities and houeholds
-3. Make the trading logic real time (price and smart meter based) - add predictive algorithm
+3. Make the trading logic real time (price and smart meter based)
 4. Make the front end UI
+5. Make predictive algorithm
 5. Make the business plans and pitches

+# Flow

 # Team
 Thulasi